elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 On Cloud, Kibana is running in a containerised environment using CPU CFS quota and CPU shares.

-If we want to investigate the potential perf improvement on Cloud further, our only option would be to setup a similar-ish environment locally (which wasn't done during the initial investigation)
+If we want to investigate the potential perf improvement on Cloud further, our only option would be to setup a similar-ish environment locally (which wasn't done during the initial investigation).

 # 5. Detailed design